✦ My Life is a Lamp ✦ My Home is a Lighthouse

 5-6 Becoming Like Jesus Christ

-John 17:18-21As you sent me into the world, even so I have sent them into the world.
-For their sakes I sanctify myself, that they themselves also may be sanctified in truth.
-Not for these only do I pray, but for those also who will believe in me through their word, that they may all be one; even as you, Father, are in me, and I in you, that they also may be one in us; that the world may believe that you sent me.
+John 17:18-21 (NLT)[18] Just as you sent me into the world, I am sending them into the world.
+[19] And I give myself as a holy sacrifice for them so they can be made holy by your truth.
+[20] “I am praying not only for these disciples but also for all who will ever believe in me through their message.
+[21] I pray that they will all be one, just as you and I are one—as you are in me, Father, and I am in you.
+And may they be in us so that the world will believe you sent me.

 Meditate and MemorizeJohn 1:12-13 — "But as many as received him, to them he gave the right to become God's children, to those who believe in his name: who were born, not of blood, nor of the will of the flesh, nor of the will of man, but of God."